ibel14/jest-test/README.md

-# Unit test for a function
+# Unit test on Jest
 This task is based on Javascript.
 Tests are executed using the Jest framework.